ucsdtriplec/official-website/README.md

 ---
 title: 'Title of the project'

+// note: the parentheses and the position inside it are optional
 team:
-// should exactly match the names in management system
+  - Steve Jobs (PM)
+  - Jimmy Keesee (Frontend)
+  - Linus Torvalds (Backend)
+  - Elon Musk

+system
   - Aa AaAa
   - Bb BbBb
   - Cc CcCc